rayalan/binary-adages/content/pages/profile-interview-answers.md

 * _Make problems visible early._ I did the right thing by pushing the project risk up the chain.
 Management did need to know that the project lacked adequate resources.
 * _I can do user experience work._ I saw UX as a field that required special talent -- expertise that I completely lacked and shouldn't try to acquire.
 In hindsight, I already had the skills at that point in my career to make the right choices when it came to system design and information architecture.
 But I didn't trust myself because I saw UX as too "other."
 In the end, I'd end up making many of those decisions myself anyway, based on input from my team.
 * _Money can be both available and not available._ Sometimes money is available for certain expenditures (like hiring consultants), but can't be easily transferred where it would be most useful.
 For example, I would have loved to spend the same amount of money to pay one of the company's user experience practitioners for overtime for a few months.
 But I don't think the company would have swung for that approach, even though the money spent would have been the same and the outcome far more useful for the project.
-* _Don't delegate to the point of abdication_.
-Because the people writing the contract had far more experience in this area and were busy -- and I felt inadequate, I didn't ask the questions I should have as project leader: What was going to be the end result?
+* _Don't delegate to the point of abdication._ Because the people writing the contract had far more experience in this area and were busy -- and I felt inadequate -- I didn't ask the questions I should have as project leader: What was going to be the end result?
 Why was it going to be useful?
 How would this address the concerns I raised?
 Could the work be structured more incrementally and perhaps aborted if it wasn't proving useful?
-* _Be quick to acknowledge missteps_.
-Because I had approved spending the money, it was really hard for me to admit it wasn't a productive expenditure.
+* _Be quick to acknowledge missteps._ Because I had approved spending the money, it was really hard for me to admit it wasn't a productive expenditure.
 By not being more vocal, I implicitly sent the signal that this kind of expenditure had been productive.
-* _Even for executives, spending money is a form of commitment_.
-In the weeks before the consultants were hired, I was struggling to get adequate time with the executives to understand their concerns and get their input on the project.
+* _Even for executives, spending money is a form of commitment._ In the weeks before the consultants were hired, I was struggling to get adequate time with the executives to understand their concerns and get their input on the project.
 But once the check was written to the consultants, the executives made time to be available to the consultants.
 I'd been aware of this principle from sales, but I anticipated that creating and launching a six-figure software development project counted as full commitment.
 In hindsight, the executives likely did not see the salary cost of the project as a real commitment -- that salary was going to get paid no matter what work the developers were doing.
 But the check to consultants represented a different kind of expenditure.
 * _Companies view money differently than individuals._ Making this kind of misstep with one's personal finances could likely be a catastrophe.
 But for a business expecting to spend high six figures on a project, even this kind of snafu is basically a rounding error.

 Looking back, I still view the whole effort to be a failure on my part.
 But I also view it as a very expensive personal education in project management ... just one that doesn't come with a diploma.